Modeling of dendritic solidification and numerical analysis of the phase-field approach to model complex morphologies in

 The method of estimating the dendrite tip velocity from the numerical simulations using the computational frameworks described above is described briefly.
 Simulations were performed using both a $C^0$-continuous basis and a $C^1$-continuous basis, to study the effect of basis continuity when resolving fine dendritic morphologies.
 The dendritic tip velocity measurement is done manually as a post-processing of the phase-field order parameter contours of the numerical simulations.
-At each time instance, the tip of the zero level set ($\phi=0$) of the order parameter is manually marked, and the velocity of tip propagation at each time instance is computed using a simple finite difference estimate of the derivative $\bm{\nu}_{tip}=\frac{d\bm{x}}{dt}$.
+At each time instance, the zero level set ($\phi=0$) is plotted using a visualization tool for FEM output, Visit~\cite{Visit}.
+The tip of the zero level set of the order parameter is manually tracked, and the velocity of tip propagation at each time instance is computed using a simple finite difference estimate of the derivative $\bm{\nu}_{tip}=\frac{d\bm{x}}{dt}$.
+The criteria for choosing the zero level set to represent the interface is a standard practice in the dendritic modeling literature \cite{boettinger2002phase, gibou2003level}.
+As can be seen from Figure~\ref{fig:VtipCvsTime1}, after a non-dimensional time of 1500, for all the cases we considered, the estimated tip velocity at any time instant is within 10\% of the theoretical tip velocity, with 10\% being the upper bound for the coarsest $C^0$-continuous mesh.
+Thus, for the error estimates, we consider the tip velocity at t = 1500.
+At time t=2000 the dendrite approaches the edge of the computational domain.
 Two sources of error can potentially cause minor variations to the computed velocity values.
 The first source of error arises from not picking the exact tip location in subsequent time snapshots as the dendrite interface shape is evolving with time.
 The second source of error arises due to the use of only $C^0$ interpolation of the nodal solutions inside the elements by the visualization tool.
 This error is significant for $C^1$-basis, as the results are $C^1$-continuous but the visualization of the results inside the elements is only $C^0$-continuous.